- Strategic Plan: Vision, Mission & Goals

 Donations of Materials: The Library welcomes donations of books, other materials and historical documents.
 Condition, processing requirements and space availability all contribute to decisions about the disposition of these donations.
 Materials may be sold, donated or discarded at the Library’s discretion.
 Donated materials will not be returned to donors.

 Donors who wish to help build the collections are encouraged to consult with Library staff about titles that are needed and desired.
-Donations of substantial worth, such as rare books or special editions, significant personal library collections, art objects or equipment should be arranged through the Director of Libraries.
+Donations of substantial worth, such as rare books or special editions, significant personal library collections, art objects or equipment should be arranged through the Executive Director of Libraries.

 For other options, please review this PDF document.
 If you are interested in making a gift to the KCK Public Library Foundation, click here for a PDF form.